kovasb/gamma/README.md

 Gamma simplifies an essential aspect of graphics programming: shaders.

 Graphics shaders are so complex and painful to program by hand that most significant graphics systems use some form of metaprogramming.
-However, these metaprogramming systems are often adhoc and limited to specific patterns.
-In the end, they don't solve the problem of GLSL's lack of fundamental programming affordances.
+However, these metaprogramming systems often simply lock the user into a different set of abstractions and asssumptions.

-Gamma lets you use a powerful tool to abstract and metaprogram shaders: Clojurescript.
-Gamma represents the GLSL AST as composable data, and lets you use virtually any Clojure programming pattern to abstract your shaders.
+Gamma plays a different game.
+It makes GLSL itself composable, and lets you use Clojurescript to create whatever abstractions you want.
+It does not prescribe a higher-level shader programming model, it enables you to use Clojurescript's affordances to easily design and build your own.

-Gamma is suitable for use by applications.
-However, its greater potential lies as a basis for graphics libraries.
-It makes it far easier to write these libraries, and also provides a basis for interoperability.
+Gamma will be particularly useful to authors of graphics libraries, and graphics applications developers seeking greater flexibility and simplicity in their pipeline.

 Read the [rationale](https://github.com/kovasb/gamma/wiki/Gamma-Rationale).